iterative/dvc.org/content/docs/start/model-management/model-registry.md

 gto register pool-segmentation [ref] --version v1.0.0
 ```

-Here, `[ref]` is the git reference/hash we selected from the menu in DVC Studio.
+Here, `[ref]` is the Git reference/hash we selected from the menu in DVC Studio.

 For more details you can have a look at the
 [gto register command reference](/doc/gto/command-reference/register).